joshuaeckroth/csci221-website/lecture/dev-methodologies.markdown

 - Thus, programmers are held liable for mistakes, if not legally in all cases, at least professionally or as a team.

-- Finally, and therefore, programmers suffer an everpresent anxiety, and will consider any new idea that promises to eliminate it.
+- Finally, and therefore, programmers suffer an ever-present anxiety, and will consider any new idea that promises to eliminate it.

 Programmers not only want to eliminate their anxiety.
 They also want to build something beautiful.
 Broken requirements, missed deadlines and overtime, hacks, kludges, and increasing technical debt keep us from that elusive beauty.
 Doing the right thing requires time.